A reader recently wrote in and asked a question about how credit scores work.

 On the other side of the coin, if you have a rental or utility payment in your name and you miss a payment, you may end up with a negative mark on your credit report.

-The landlord or utility company would have to report the late payment to a credit bureau which is more likely for a late payment.
+The landlord or utility company would have to report the late payment to a credit bureau which is more likely for late payments.

 If you want to repair credit or build it quickly, I’d check your credit reports to make sure there is nothing wrong on them.
 You can get 1 free copy of your credit report from each of the 3 bureaus once a year at annualcreditreport.com.